sebastiencaille/sky-lib/dataflow-manager/README.md

 ## Abstract

 It eventually happens, at some point in time, that the teams involved in a software development/maintenance are losing control of the software flows.
-This could be caused by turnover, short deadlines, design issues, general complexity of the code, ...
+This could be caused by turnover, short deadlines, design issues, general complexity of the code/business, ...

 ## What is a software
 A software is basically made of data (or a collection of...) and processing units (processors).
 ```
-data -> processor -> data
+data -> processor -> data -> processor -> ...
 ```

+**Data** are coming from an external service and a processed by the processors.
-**Data** may be coming as an external input or from a processor.
+The data may be acquired asynchronously (input data) or synchronously (call to an external service, like a database, some hardware, ...).
-Acquiring some the data may require send an explicit event (to trigger a remote call to a remote service or send a data request to a storage)
-Data are sent as an external output (which may be a remote service, a storage device, ...)
+The data produced by the system are sent to an external service (like a database, some hardware, ...)

-**Processors** are pure functions that are transforming some data to other ones.
+**Processors** are pure functions that are transforming some data into other data.

-The combination of data and processors can be considered as a data processing **flow**.
+The combination of data, processors and external systems are forming a data **flow**.
 ```
-external input -> processor -> processor output ->
-processor input + external input -> processor -> processor output ->
-...
-processor input + external input -> processor -> external output
+input data -> processor -> data [ + external data ] -> processor -> ... -> output data
 ```

-In a traditional software, procedures and functions are taking the responsibility of loading durable data, processing all data and opportunistically triggering the subsequent processing.
+In a traditional software, the procedures/methods/functions are taking the responsibility of loading durable data, processing all data and opportunistically triggering the subsequent processing.
 This approach is creating a hierarchy, which may become quite complex.

-In a reactive software, the loading of the durable data are still performed by the processor, and the processor is still opportunistically triggering the subsequent processing.
-A complexity is added because of the difficulty to transfer a growing set of data from a processing to another one
+In a reactive software, the loading of the durable data are still performed by the processors, and each processor is still opportunistically triggering the subsequent processing.
+A complexity is added because of the difficulty to transfer a growing set of data from a processing to the next one
 ```
 processor1(processorInput): myData=f_1(processorInput)
     return r(processor2(myData))...